 “She’s not going swimming — is she?”
 I asked Annie, but she was already running after Zoe.

 I looked out over the empty water, which was a sort of steel-blue color interrupted by flecks of white all the way out to the flat horizon.
 There weren’t any boats or islands or anything out there.
-It was as forlorn as a desert, except of course there was all that water.
-And under the water, a whole world of millions of strange living things, and unexplored mountains and plains, and the shipwrecks of people who hadn’t made it to the other end of the ocean.
-Walking along the strand, Zoe and Annie looked so small compared to the vastness of half the world stretching out behind them.
+It was as forlorn as a desert, except that the upside-down part of this watery desert harbored a whole world of strange living things, and unexplored mountains and plains, and the shipwrecks of people who hadn’t made it to the other end of the ocean.
+Zoe and Annie looked so small as they walked along the beach, the vastness of half the world stretching out behind them.

-We roamed the beach hunting for dry driftwood to make a fire with, and picked up some interesting seashells along the way.
+We pulled blankets and sleeping bags and food and Zoe’s boom box out of the car and set up headquarters above the high-water mark in the sand.
+We were planning to spend the night there, sleeping under the stars.
+We roamed the beach, hunting for dry driftwood to make a fire with, and picked up some interesting seashells along the way.
 Zoe said she would make necklaces for her little sisters.
-For supper we made baked potatoes and vegetable stew over the fire, and brought out cheese and crackers and wine and avocados.
-Annie put on a tape of some jazz music and we were in fine shape.
+For supper, we made baked potatoes and vegetable stew over the fire, and brought out cheese and crackers and wine and avocados.
+Annie put on her favorite mixtape as a stay against the expanse of the sea, and we were in fine shape.

 “I am warm and happy,” Zoe said, eating a piece of avocado.
-She was wrapped up in a heavy wool blanket, and had a scarf wrapped around her head to keep the wind out of her ears.
+She was wrapped up in a heavy wool blanket and had a scarf wrapped around her head to keep the wind out of her ears.
 She smiled at us; Annie and I smiled back.

-The sun set behind us, orange-like, among the grasses of the dunes, and the sky above the water grew meaner-looking.
+“You look like a babushka,” Annie said.
+The sun set behind us, an orange ball in the grasses of the dunes.
+The sky above the water grew darker.